mom died dec 23rd 2025

 10. Theo of Golden: a Novel by Levi Allen.
 For January tennis book club.
 I think another book club is reading it too.

-13. Sunrise on the Reaping by Suzanne Collins. same as above. registering because i've read the other Hunger Games books loads of times and it felt like a reread of this would be comforting.
+13. Sunrise on the Reaping by Suzanne Collins. same as above. rereading because i've read the other Hunger Games books loads of times and it felt like a reread of this would be comforting.
 Which is weird, cause it is a pretty horrific book ... but a great add to the series.

 14. Flesh by David Szalay.
 I read about this one on a list of Booker Award 2025 nominees .... and it sounded interesting .... all the descriptions talked about how surprising it was..... well.
 I read it. and GOSH it was surprising.
 Way too much flesh for me. haha.
 And then it got picked for my Wedn book club for February.
 Eek.
 They are not going to like it.
 I have found myself sticking up for it among my girlfriends.
 If you come at it from a place of acknowledging his trauma, it is easier to be sympathetic to the character that is not that likable.